Fulbright Scholar Program for Estonian Citizens for the Academic Year 2024 - 2025

-Please visit the Fulbright Program Application Database to start your on-line application.
+Please visit the Fulbright Program Application Database to file your on-line application.

-After filling out the on-line application, please also submit a paper copy of the application together with other related documents, to:
+After filling out the on-line application, please also submit a .pdf copy/download copy of your application to SusiJ@state.gov

-Finalists will be interviewed in early December 2021 by a bi-national (American-Estonian) selection committee.
+Finalists will be interviewed in late December 2023 by a bi-national (American-Estonian) selection committee.